-ARTICLE 15 LAYOFFS & RECALL
+ARTICLE 15 LAYOFF AND RECALL

 Probationary employees with more than 90 days of service shall be laid off first.
-Thereafter, the least senior employee in the affected job classification shall be laid off first, provided the ability, qualifications to perform the required work, and the employee's job performance are equal among the other employees in the job in the department.
-"Seniority" shall mean, for purposes of this Section, the employee's continuous service in the job title (time-in-title).
+Thereafter, the least senior employee in the affected job classification in the department shall be laid off first, provided the ability, qualifications to perform the required work, and the employee's job performance are equal among the other employees in the job in the department.
+"Seniority" shall mean, for purposes of this Section, the employee's service in the job title (time-in-title).